yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 *Initial Authorization Server*, processing an app2app flow according to this document, MUST provide Client App's redirect_uri as Native Callback uri to Downstream Authorization Server in one of these methods:

 "native_callback_uri":
 : OPTIONAL.
 New authorization endpoint request parameter.
+When invoked by User-Authenticating Authorization Server's App it receives the following query parameter:
+  "redirect_uri":
+  : url-encoded OAuth redirect_uri with its response parameters.

 "app2app:native_callback_uri":
 : New structured scope value including the **app2app** flag as well as the native_callback_uri, separated by a colon.